andyaiken/forgesteel/to do.md

 ### Heroes

-* Add a way for heroes to be modified
 * Retainers
   * Work out how retainers should be represented
   * Add retainer data
   * Add a retainer feature
 * Hero Builder:
   * Auto-create heroes
   * Revenants should have 3 ancestry points if small